openstack/octavia/specs/version0.5/controller.rst

 the load balancer, the load balancer count on the existing Amphora, and the availability of ready spare Amphora in the spares pool.

-The Deploy Worker will be resposible for passing in the required metadata via config drive when deploying an Amphora.
+The Deploy Worker will be responsible for passing in the required metadata via config drive when deploying an Amphora.
 This metadata will include: a list of controller IP addresses, controller certificate authority certificate, and the Amphora certificate and key file.